Batch-Man/BatCenter/USAGE.md

 ___

 ## 6. Reset
-Resets the BatCenter to its initial form (New installation) or uninstalls BatCentre from the current system without leaving any traces behind.
+Resets the BatCentre to its initial form (New installation) or uninstalls BatCentre from the current system without leaving any traces behind.
 **Syntax:** ``Call Bat Reset [all]``
-**Example:** ``Call Bat Reset``  -Resets the BatCenter to its initial (Newly installed) form - Clearing DB and removing installed plugins.
+**Example:** ``Call Bat Reset``  -Resets the BatCenter to its initial (Newly installed) form - Clearing DB & removing installed plugins.
 **Example:** ``Call Bat Reset all``  -Removes BatCenter from the system without leaving any traces behind.

 ___